dannyqnguyen/eyewash/README.md

 ## Usage

-You can run the command line as follows:
+You can run the program in the command line as follows:

 ```
 python create_image.py data/redeye_samples/2.jpg output_dir --checkpoint_dir checkpoint --use_gan True